 Not Being Fully Packed on Moving Day

 Begin packing several weeks prior to moving day.
 The last thing you need when the moving truck shows up is to be carelessly shoving items into boxes or plastic bags.
 Having everything already boxed saves you time and money.
-More importantly it ensures everything is protected from potential damage.
+More importantly, it ensures everything is protected from potential damage.

 Forgetting About Utilities

 Make sure you have your utilities turned on in the new place!
-When you are tired and have finally arrived into your home, you’ll want electricity, gas, telephone, and other services ready.
+When you are tired and have finally arrived into your home, you’ll need electricity, gas, telephone, and other services ready.
 You can have everything transferred if you call the utility companies ahead of time.